 Anyway, this was a very fast paced, on-the beat song, and I’ve always favored looser, more flowing grooves, so this took a while to get right.
 The pre-chorus, in particular, really needed to be in the pocket.
 I shared some early rehearsal footage and this clearly wasn’t 100% there, but it’s kind of fun to see this crazy over the top looking guitar used to play something sort of, well, bluesy.

-The problem with this one was I’d never written a solo.
+The problem with this one, after that, was I’d never written a solo.
 I’d just improvised something for the demo and while I really liked the first half, the second half wasn’t quite there.
 So, when it came time to record a solo, I relearned the first half (more or less), and then just started jamming over the top of the second, figuring if I improvised enough some ideas would come together.
 Eventually, they started to, so mostly to have a reminder for the morning I recorded a couple improvised takes.
 And, the first half of one and the second half of the other ended up being the keeper tracks – there was one line where I hadn’t landed on the last note with enough confidence so I went back and overdubbed just that one line, but very much to my surprise I was happy enough with the improvised section of that second take, that I just decided to keep it – it was a looser, sort of fusion-y breakdown in a faster, more driving song, and something about the flow just really worked.

 The acoustic is poking out more than it will in the final mix here, but it felt silly to share a video of an acoustic guitar where you couldn’t really hear the acoustic guitar.
 It was a good opportunity to break out a Warm Auio WA87 R2 I’d picked up for single note acoustic lines, though I did still use a sE4400a for the chord parts.